sunfounder/galaxy-rvr/docs/source/lesson5_car_move.rst

 Materials needed
 --------------------------

-* Arduino UNO Development Board
+* SunFounder R3 Board
-* 6 TT Motors
+* TT Motors
+* GalaxyRVR Shield
+* Battery
-* Mars Rover model
+* Mars Rover Model (Equipped with Rocker-Bogie System)
+* Basic tools and accessories (e.g. screwdriver, screws, etc.)
+* USB Cable
 * Arduino IDE
-* A Computer
+* Computer

 Steps
 --------------

-**Step 1: Install the TT motors**
+**Step 1: Assembling the Rover Components**

+In this step, we will assemble the battery, R3 board, GalaxyRVR Shield, motors, and wheels onto the pre-assembled rocker-bogie system.
+This will bring the GalaxyRVR to a runnable state.

 .. raw:: html

     <iframe width="600" height="400" src="https://www.youtube.com/embed/lu8K26MY96s" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-First, we'll explain how to install the TT motors and wheels onto the Mars Rover's Rocker-Bogie suspension system.
-We'll delve into how the two groups of motors work on the left and right and how they coordinate on different terrains.
+Congratulations!
+We've successfully built our very own rover, and it's ready to start exploring.
+Let's get moving!

 **Step 2: Set the Rover in Motion**

-We've done it!
-We've built our very own rover, and it's just itching to explore.
 Now it's time to breathe life into our creation and send it off on its maiden voyage.
 But how do we communicate with our rover?
 How do we tell it where to go and what to do?
 That's where our coding skills come into play!